 - Dropping a player so another team can pick up that player is another example of collusive transactions.

-- Teams found in violation of this policy will be canceled and their managers will be prohibited from participating in future ESPN Fantasy Games.
+- Teams found in violation of this policy will be canceled and their team managers will be prohibited from participating in future ESPN Fantasy Games.

 NOTE: Standard League members are expected to veto/protest any and all unfair or collusive trades throughout the season.
-At least 4 manager’s votes are required in protest for a trade to be denied in a Standard League.
+At least 4 team manager’s votes are required in protest for a trade to be denied in a Standard League.

 C: Impeding Other team managers

-- Making certain transactions to solely impede other managers are not allowed.
+- Making certain transactions to solely impede other team managers are not allowed.